 Typical coursework includes:

-These requirements vary on the school but on average, most colleges will want to see a copy of your academic transcripts with a focus on science and math classes.
-Additionally, they require a good GPA, test scores for SAT and ACT, a personal statement, letters of recommendation (usually around two), and TOEFL test scores (for non-native English speakers).
+These requirements vary by school, but on average, most colleges will want to see a copy of your academic transcripts, with a focus on science and math classes.
+Additionally, they require a good GPA, test scores for the SAT and ACT, a personal statement, letters of recommendation (usually around two), and TOEFL test scores (for non-native English speakers).

 Applicants must already have a bachelor’s degree in forensic science or a related field, GRE scores, a personal statement, three letters of recommendation, an up-to-date CV highlighting completed research (papers, essays, laboratories, etc), and TOEFL scores for non-native English speakers.